 • It's becoming increasingly common for people to Google Search your business for your contact details.
 It’s important that the results encourage them to call you and don’t put a potential customer off.

-• Smartphones reign supreme, and Google Reviews are designed to be mobile-friendly.
+• Smartphones reign supreme, and Google reviews are designed to be mobile-friendly.

 • Google is a one-stop shop for someone looking to contact you or form an opinion on your business.
-It’s important your Google Reviews help and don’t hinder your reputation.
+It’s important your Google reviews help and don’t hinder your reputation.

-• Google is trusted, so Google Reviews are too.
+• Google is trusted, so Google reviews are too.

 • Google filters out fake reviews and requires reviewers to have a Google account to ensure authenticity.

-• Reviewers and readers of Google Reviews are diverse, so Google Reviews are often well-rounded and help attract a wide audience.
+• Reviewers and readers of Google reviews are diverse, so Google reviews are often well-rounded and help attract a wide audience.

-Tackling the overload of reviews from various platforms like Google, Facebook, and Yelp can be overwhelming.
-For local businesses, Google Reviews' should be made a priority to help secure their position as a trusted business choice.
+For local businesses, Google reviews' should be made a priority to help secure their position as a trusted business choice.

 Keen to start getting more reviews, but don't know where to start?
-Download our free Google Reviews guide and learn the 4 steps to exploding your reviews... the ethical way!
+Download our free Google reviews guide and learn the 4 steps to exploding your reviews... the ethical way!